-This week was 60 miles of running, 16 "miles" of pool-running and 3000 yards of swimming -- training log is here.
+This week was 60 miles of running, 30 "miles" of pool-running and 1000 yards of swimming -- training log is here.

-Monday: Upper body weights/core and 8 "miles" pool-running in the morning.
+Monday: Upper body weights/core, and 12 "miles" pool-running.
 Foam rolling at night.

 Tuesday: 8 miles (9:00), yoga, and then 4.5 miles (8:25), plus drills and 4 uphill strides.
 Foam rolling at night.

 Wednesday: 14 miles, including an 8K tempo on the track in 31:48 (6:28/6:26/6:21/6:22/6:11) Followed with injury prevention work and 500 yards recovery swimming.
 Sports massage in afternoon